arnauqb/diff_abms_tutorial/README.md

-# Differentiable Agent-Based models <br>[AAMAS '24]
+# Differentiable Agent-Based Models <br>[AAMAS '24]

-Welcome to the GitHub repo for the tutorial on differentiable agent-based models!
+Welcome to the tutorial on differentiable agent-based models!

 # Description